 Key insight: Designing an integrity tool for transaction failures across a distributed system reduces the time complexity of resolving issues because the tool is designed for consistency.
-When built, the challenge is in deciding which errors qualify for incorporation into the integrity tool.
+When the base CLI is built, the challenge becomes assessing the cost of designing an integrity tool as a check or as a fix.

 Challenge